 With the exception of REV Core Hex Motor, which is discussed separately, all other motors above have very similar structures.
 They consist of the following components.

 Bare motor.
 In all cases above, this is a 12V motor of RS-555 type, with free speed around 6,000 RPM and stall current around 10A.
 The motor specs posted by different vendors might be slightly different, but the difference is mainly due to different testing methods.
 In real life, the bare motors used by AndyMark NeveRest motors, REV Robotics HD Hex motors, and goBILDA motors are virtually identical.
-The most reliable specs can be found on the VEX website.
+The most reliable specs can be found in the Peak Power and Motor Curves section.

 Gearbox.
 The gearbox is attached to the front of the motor and reduces the speed while increasing the torque.
 For example, a 20:1 gearbox reduces the speed by a factor of 20, resulting in a no-load speed of around 300RPM.
 See Gear Reduction.
 A gearbox also contains the output shaft (typically 6mm D profile; REV motors use 5mm hex shafts) and mounting holes.
 The gearbox can also be replaced; this is FTC legal but requires some skill.

 Encoder.
 Attached to the back of the motor and protected by a plastic cap, the encoder contains a sensor registering motor shaft rotation.
 It can be connected to REV hubs and used for precise control of motor speed or rotating to a specific position.